 Arrange a meeting of the tournament manager, NCAA committee member (or representative) and umpires to coordinate assignment and officiating procedures.
 Umpires are required to attend this meeting prior to the conduct of the competition.
-All officials must be on the field 60 minutes before the starting time of the first game.
+All officials must be at the facility 60 minutes before the starting time of the first game.